Tree-sitter

 By default, any comments parsed using the comment syntax highlighting selector will automatically be made foldable by Nova’s editor alongside any folds defined by an extension.
 Comments do not explicitly need to be made foldable by folding queries unless they do not conform in this way.

-Within a folds query, there are special capture names and variables which are used to mark the specific region of text to make foldable as well as how the region should behave.
+Within a folds query, there are special capture names and metadata keys which are used to mark the specific region of text to make foldable as well as how the region should behave.

 Capture Description